 Kenya

-Incremental Housing in Nairobi: Nairobi has experimented with models that allow residents to progressively expand their homes.
-Instead of waiting for full financing, families move into core housing units and improve them over time.
-This flexibility makes homeownership more attainable for low- and middle-income households while reducing the risk of abandoned estates.
+Incremental Housing in Nairobi: Nairobi has introduced flexible models that allow residents to start small and expand their homes over time.
+This incremental approach empowers low- and middle-income families to own homes earlier, while reducing the risk of large-scale abandonment.

 South Africa